josband/java-chess/PLAN.md

 - For the display I only have to display a tile since it contains piece data and the tile then has to know how to draw the Piece object which is really just an image

 ## TODO
-1. En Passant
+1. Pawn promotion
-2. Castling
+2. Checkmate
-3. The GUI